gdsfactory/gdsfactory/docs/layers.md

 You can build PDKs for different foundries using gdsfactory, the PDKs contain some foundry IP such as layer numbers, minimum CD, layer stack, so you need to keep them in a separate private repo.
 See [UBC PDK](https://github.com/gdsfactory/ubc) as an example.

-I reccommend that you create the PDK repo using a cookiecutter template.
+I recommend that you create the PDK repo using a cookiecutter template.
 For example, you can use this one.

 ```
 pip install cookiecutter